Resources for Our Community

 - The Department of Inclusion and Multicultural Engagement leads the college’s efforts toward building and sustaining a diverse and culturally vibrant campus.

-- The Office of Religious and Spiritual Life is designed to support all religious life programs that take place on campus.
+- The Office of Spiritual Life is designed to support all religious life and spiritually-based programs that take place on campus.

 - Indigenous Ways of Knowing prepares native and non-native teachers, counselors, and related community leaders for positive and informed leadership roles.

-- MOSAIC (Multicultural Organizations Seeking an Inclusive Community) is a collective of the Asian Student Union, Black Student Union, Native Student Union, and Gente Latina Unida.
+- Black Student Union, Native Student Union, and Gente Latina Unida.
 Many more undergraduate student organizations focus on underrepresented communities.

 - The Student Bar Association includes many law student groups focused on diversity.